-With more vitamin C than oranges, more potassium than bananas, copper, vitamin E, fiber and lute in, kiwi fruits are an excellent plant for health conscious gardens.
+With more vitamin C than oranges, more potassium than bananas, copper, vitamin E, fiber, and lute, kiwi fruits are an excellent plant for health-conscious gardens.
 In zone 8, gardeners can enjoy many different varieties of kiwi vines.
 Continue reading for zone 8 kiwi varieties, as well as tips for successfully growing kiwi fruit.

 Growing Kiwi in Zone 8

 What kiwis grow in zone 8?
 Actually, most kiwis can.
 There are two main types of zone 8 kiwi vines: fuzzy kiwis and hardy kiwis.

 - Fuzzy kiwi (Actindia chinensis and Actinidia deliciosa) are the kiwi fruits that you would find in a grocery store produce department.
 They have egg size fruit with brown fuzzy skin, green tart pulp, and black seeds.
 Fuzzy kiwi vines are hardy in zones 7 to 9, though they may need winter protection in zone 7 and 8a.